 Those of you who follow my blog posts and social media updates will have heard me talk about gas pipes being damaged many times before.
 You will have heard me say that pretty much every day there are gas pipes being ripped out of the ground by excavator operators who are either incompetent, careless, or reckless.

 Most of the time if they are small pipes, they get fixed and no one knows any different.
 Other times, if they are bigger pipes, or if they’re on the main road or in a school, then they hit the headlines.

-Well, today’s damaged gas pipe is not on a main road; it’s not in a school; no-one has been hurt.
+Well, today’s damaged gas pipe is not on the main road; it’s not in a school; no one has been hurt.
 However, it’s not a small pipe either.
 In fact, it’s a gas transmission pipeline – which is as big as it gets—it has the highest pressure of any gas pipeline you can get.